apua/cascade-meta/README.rst

         `fuzzerstate.instr_objs_seq`
         [ [ ... ](length 72) ]

+        The last instruction is `jal`, which jumps to the next basic block.

     register data:
         `fuzzerstate.initial_reg_data_content`
         [ ... ](length 32 = 24 + 9 - 1)